lhanson/maven-wagon/README.md

 ## Using this package

+### first, download the source tree and install it on your local host

-To use this package, just do the following:
+To install this package, just do the following:

     % git clone https://github.com/AlexandreFenyo/maven-wagon.git
     % cd maven-wagon